 As a Notary Public, you have certainly been faced with questions surrounding notary witnesses.
 Documents you are notarizing must also be witnessed and your clients assume you can do both.
 Can you?
 Maybe, but, that depends on your state’s laws.
 Ideally, you should seek another party to witness and not serve as both.
-The reason being is that you want to avoid any interpretation of a conflict of interest.
+The reason is that you want to avoid any interpretation of a conflict of interest.
 As such, it is recommended to maintain no connection between who is the witness and who is the Notary.
 You want to uphold being a neutral party to the signing of the documents.

 How to Solve the Witness Dilemma

 So, what do you do in a situation where a witness is not present or you need to have a witness or sometimes even two witnesses on the document?
 I have been in this situation!
-I have learned to ask the questions before my arrival to the appointment.
+I have learned to ask questions before my arrival at the appointment.
 I have even asked the client to text or email me a copy of the document.

 This allows you to set the appropriate expectations and explain the process to your client.
 If it is determined that a witness is needed and your client cannot obtain one then you are prepared to help them navigate finding a witness.
 I have even brought my husband with me on an appointment because we had no other options.
 Be resourceful and you can always find a way!

-However, I have had situations where I had to ask the neighbor, have the client call over a friend or a stranger at the coffee shop to witness.
+However, I have had situations where I had to ask the neighbor, or have the client call over a friend or a stranger at the coffee shop to witness.
 That is why it is important to ask the question ahead of time and set the right expectations.
 You also want to guide your witness so they are knowledgeable about what to do and what is being asked of them.
-Make sure they agree and understand as a witness that they have seen the signing take place and verified the identity of the signer.
+Make sure they agree and understand as a notary witness that they have seen the signing take place and verified the identity of the signer.
 Knowing your state laws will also give you guidance on whether or not you can witness as well as notarize a document.

 For more information on notary witnesses, read our article in What Makes a Credible Witness.